 This event was nonetheless embarrassing to the renowned public accounting firm that had previously been recognized as one of the world’s top cybersecurity consultants.

-Even where client data suffers little impact, this event demonstrates how a public accounting firm’s reputation can take a serious hit when it is the target of a successful cyber attack.
+Even where client data suffers a little impact, this event demonstrates how a public accounting firm’s reputation can take a serious hit when it is the target of a successful cyberattack.